ritsemam/RepData_PeerAssessment1/PA1_template.md

 hist(act.day$Steps,
-  main = "Total Number of Steps Take Each Day", xlab= "Total Number of Steps Taken") ylab= "Frequency"
+  main = "Total Number of Steps Take Each Day", xlab= "Total Number of Steps Taken", ylab= "Frequency")

   dev.off()
 ```

 ```
-## pdf
+## png
 ##   2
 ```
-### 2. Calcutae and report the mean and median totla bumber of steps taken
+### 2. Calculate and report the mean and median total number of steps taken

 ### Mean number of steps taken each day